jellejurre/VRCTools-Packaging/README.md

 Options:
-  --releaseUrl <releaseUrl>            Url of the release [] --unityReleaseUrl <unityReleaseUrl>  Url of the release of the unitypackage [] --novcc                              don't build the vcc zip file [default: False] --nounity                            don't build the unitypackage [default: False] --action                             is it running on github actions? [default: False] --version                            Show version information -?, -h, --help                       Show help and usage information
+  --releaseUrl <releaseUrl>            Url of the release [] --unityReleaseUrl <unityReleaseUrl>  Url of the release of the unitypackage [] --releaseVersion <releaseVersion>    Version to use for the release, if not specified it will be taken from the package.json []
+  --novcc                              don't build the vcc zip file [default: False] --nounity                            don't build the unitypackage [default: False] --action                             is it running on github actions? [default: False] --version                            Show version information -?, -h, --help                       Show help and usage information

 ```